SamiaGee/Online-Shopping-system/README.md

 # Online-Shopping-system
-this is myo final year project and i use laravel php frame work to develop this website
+this is my final year project and i use laravel php framework to develop this website